nilsmehlhorn/blog/posts/observe-directive/index.md

 title: "Handling Observables with Structural Directives in Angular"
 published: true
 tags: ["web development", "frontend", "angular"]
-keywords: ["angularjs", "loading", "directive", "rxjs", "observable"]
+keywords: ["ngif", "async", "microsyntax", "loading", "directive", "rxjs", "observable"]
 banner: "./banner.png"
 description: "Here's how you setup and access Angular environments with a proper type for multiple builds and tests with a mock - production-ready and with examples."
 ---